gabrielkasmi/spectral-attribution/README.md

 ### Replication of our results

 The folders `scripts` and `notebooks` contain the scripts and notebook used to generate the results presented in the paper.
-In addition to these scripts and notebooks, you will need to download the ImageNet validation set (accessible [here](https://www.image-net.org/download.php)) and the supplementary material provided in our [Zenodo repository]().
+In addition to these scripts and notebooks, you will need to download the ImageNet validation set (accessible [here](https://www.image-net.org/download.php)).

 ## License and citation